 This recipe uses a mix of buckwheat flour and gluten free all purpose flour.
 I used Bob’s Red Mill gluten free all purpose flour (in the blue bag) you can safely use any type of all purpose flour, gluten free or not, for this recipe.
 I just prefer the blue Bob’s Red Mill because it makes the pancakes really fluffy.

+What sweetener is best?
 This recipe calls for 2 tablespoons light brown sugar and 2 tablespoons maple syrup.
 That might seem like a lot of sweetener but that is just because buckwheat flour can have a bitter flavor if not prepared properly, all brands will be different!
 You can start with 2 tablespoons and adjust as needed.

 Try these next!